timsegraves/mongoid-geospatial/README.md

 Quick Start
 -----------

-This gem focuses on (making helpers for) MongoDB's spatial features using Mongoid 5 or 6.
+This gem focuses on (making helpers for) MongoDB's spatial features using Mongoid 5, 6 and 7.

 ```ruby
 # Gemfile